Charlesetc/almond/readme.md

-## Almond
+## Hazelnut

 Hi!
-Almond is a programming language I'm working on.
+Hazelnut is a programming language I'm working on.
 It's pretty simple, with the main goal being to bootstrap itself as quickly as possible.
 It compiles to Go.